nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 - pie charts should be used to show part-to-whole comparisons
 - ensure the [NHS Colour guidance][chart 8] is used to ensure that the order of colours used are distinct
 - segments should be directly labelled
-- refer to the [Pie and donut charts guidance](../../pie-and-donut-charts/pie-and-donut/) for further details
+- refer to the [Pie and doughnut charts guidance](../../pie-and-doughnut-charts/pie-and-doughnut/) for further details

 ::: details Source - chart accessibility